-Home visits are made in the summer by the school teachers.
+Home visits are offered to each family in the summer by the school teachers.
 The teacher will contact each family to arrange a time for the visit.
 The teachers, parents, and students discuss classroom procedures, homework, and any questions the parents or student may have.
 We encourage students to be present at the home visit.
 All necessary papers required for registration will be provided at that time.